 According to the book Healing Foods by DK Publishing, menthol, the active oil in mint, is responsible for the antiseptic and antibacterial properties that make mint a good choice for improving digestion.
 Its adaptogenic properties mean it can help balance the body in whatever way is needed.

-Its adaptogenic properties mean it can help balance the body in whatever way is needed
+Its adaptogenic properties mean it can help balance the body in whatever way is needed6.
+Boosts Immune System

 Peppermint has antibacterial properties that help fight off disease causing illnesses and further improves immunity system.
 The traces of potassium, vitamin B and various antioxidants help the body function in a healthy way.